JerryNixon/PathAnimation/Documentation/motionPathUG.md

 #### FAQ
 **ViewBox detected.
 Please specify control width and height.** <br/>
-Because `ViewBox` causes problems when calculating point coordinates, when you want to have a `MotionPath` element inside a `ViewBox`, you have to explicitly specify MotionPath Width and Height values.
+Because `ViewBox` causes problems when calculating point coordinates, if you wish to place a `MotionPath` element inside a `ViewBox`, you have to explicitly specify `MotionPath` Width and Height values.
 This limitation does not apply when you are using a `Path` geometry.